tldr-pages/tldr/pages/common/kate.md

 `kate --line {{line_number}} --column {{column_number}} {{path/to/file}}`

-- Launch Kate creating a file from stdin:
+- Launch Kate, creating a new temporary file with contents read from stdin:

 `cat {{path/to/file}} | kate --stdin`